pablodecm/phd_thesis/src/101_chapter_1.md

 #### Effective Field Theories

-In addition carrying out precision measurements and model-specific searches, there exist a practical way to consider possible extensions due to New Physics phenomena occurring at a higher energy scale $\Lambda$ than the one being probed $E$.
-Such model-independent approach, that is often referred to as *effective field theory* (EFT) [@PhysRevD.11.2856;
+In addition to carrying out precision measurements and model-specific searches, there exists a practical way to consider possible extensions due to New Physics phenomena occurring at a higher energy scale $\Lambda$ than the one being probed $E$.
+The model-independent approach often referred to as *effective field theory* (EFT) [@PhysRevD.11.2856;
-@Buchmuller:1985jz], allows to compute observables by extending the SM Lagrangian from [Section @sec:sm_lagrangian] with additional operators:
+@Buchmuller:1985jz] allows to compute observables by extending the SM Lagrangian terms from [Section @sec:standard_model] with additional operators:
 $$
 \mathcal{L}_\textrm{EFT} = \mathcal{L}_\textrm{SM}